jean-pierreBoth/linkauc/README.md

 We point to some problems in the definition and propose a centric Auc to understand and mitigate the discrepancy between centric and global Auc estimators.

 The Degrees directory contains degrees quantiles for some graphs.
-A Julia script provides estimates of the number of nodes with no edges deleted in tests, depending on edge deletion probability, $k$.
+A Julia script provides estimates of the number of nodes with no edges deleted in tests, depending on edge deletion probability $p$ and degrees.